chipnbits/JCapTrack/README.md

 ## User Stories

-- As a user, I want to be able to add multiple transactions to my personal portfolio.
+- As a user, I want to be able to add multiple securities to my portfolio.
-- As a user, I want my USD trades to be converted to CAD by recording the exchange rate at the time of the transaction.
+- As a user, I want to be able to add transactions for past dates, not only today.
 - As a user, I want to have my capital gains automatically tracked and recorded when disposing of a security.
 (This means comparing the average purchase price to the sell price in CAD).
 - As a user, I want to be able to search for transactions by security name.